PierreSmits/magento/README.md

    -After submitting configuration page, you see next screen as below.
 Click on Import button to get fetch settings and information from Magento instance so that you will no need to do it again in OFBiz.
    -Finally you will see screen with all fetched information.
 You Just need to follow it as per requirement.

 By following the above mentioned steps in the sequence you can easily setup the Magento-OFBiz Integration.
 OFBiz has been successful as external e-commerce stores like Magento.
-To know more about this integration, please feel free to get in touch with us at www.hotwaxsystems.com/contact-us